Encoding Models

 We documented our results in this Report.

-- Clone repository, change directory into repository directory
+1. Clone repository, navigate into created repository directory

 git clone git@github.com:GabrielKP/enc.git